Patrick J. Lee

 From April 2014 until lock down in 2020, Patrick has been the Musical Director of Harrogate Male Voice Choir.
 Some of his original compositions and arrangements for this choir are available on this website.

 Patrick's newest work, "Tristan & Iseult," is a choral song-cycle for chamber choir in eight parts and accompanied by piano.
 It is listed on this website in full.
-For the moment, the last section of this work, a setting of the Rupert Brooke poem, "Dust", is available in the choral section of this website.
+The last section of this work, a setting of the Rupert Brooke poem, "Dust", is also available in the choral section of this website.